NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Connect The Dots.md

 **Failure** You fail to make a connection.

 **Critical Failure** You misconstrue a vital piece of information, which temporarily disconcerts you.
-You are [[Conditions/Stupefied|Stupefied 1]] until the end of your next turn.
+You are [[Stupefied|Stupefied 1]] until the end of your next turn.

 *Source: Pathfinder Player Core 2*
 *ORC*